MacroXJTU/G6/docs/api/Event.en.md

 The events in this chapter can be binded or unbinded to graph by [graph.on](/en/docs/api/Graph/#oneventname-handler) and [graph.off](/en/docs/api/Graph/#offeventname-handler).

-The parameters of callbacks for common events, Node events, and Edge events are described in [Behavior API](/en/docs/api/Behavior).

 ## Interaction Events

 Listen to the interaction events such as `click`, `mousemove` by the following way: